SUMMER CAMP is HERE!

 What should I bring (packing list)?

-We ask that everyone please only bring 1 soft-case carry-on or duffle bag.
-We are gone for only 4 nights/5 days, please do not go overboard!
-Here are some recommended items to bring:
+• We ask that everyone only bring one soft-case carry-on or duffle bag.
+We are gone for 4 nights / 5 days, so please do not overpack.

 • Small bag or tote for daily use